Technology textiles

 9/4/2024

-PFOA and PFOS, known as PFAs and C8, are forever chemicals that are used in everyday products.
-PFA's are no longer manufactured in the U.S. PFA's are imported in carpet, leather, apparel, textiles, packaging, coatings, rubber and plastics.
+Perfluorooctanic Acid (PFOAs) and Perfluorooctane Sulfonate (PFOS), known as PFAs and C8, are forever chemicals that are used in everyday products.
+PFA's are no longer manufactured in the United States.
+PFA's however, are imported in carpet, leather, apparel, textiles, packaging, coatings, rubber and plastics.
 More specifically, pizza boxes, microwave popcorn, yoga pants, sandwich and snack bags, dental floss, shampoo, cosmetics, period products, incontinence products, fire fighter foam, lubricant for drill bits used during fracking.
 High levels of exposure results in: birth defects, liver damage, cancer.

 Settlements